C0mply/hotelcheck/docs/DESIGN.md

 # HotelCheck UI Design Contract

 ## Framework Choice
-- Use **HTML, CSS, and Vanilla JavaScript** for the web interface.
+- Use HTML, CSS, and Vanilla JavaScript for the web interface.
 - Do not introduce React, Tailwind, or other frontend frameworks.
-- The UI must connect to the reservation validation logic implemented in `web/app.js`.
+- The UI must connect to the reservation validation logic implemented in web/app.js.

 ## Color Palette
 - Primary: `#2563EB`